 Contrary to the popular misconception, the fat that is removed during liposuction will never come back.
 The amount of fat on your body is determined by two factors – how many fat cells you have and how big they are.
 The number of fat cells in each area is determined early on by genetics and your weight as a child.
 When you gain weight as an adult, your fat cells get larger, but you don’t form any new ones.

 If your body has more fat cells in one particular area, that becomes a “problem area” for you.
 Liposuction permanently removes fat cells from selected areas.
 While your body can still make the few remaining fat cells larger, it will not create new ones.
+Despite the misconception that “liposuction makes you gain weight in other places”, it’s much more common that you just don’t recognize that you are gaining weight because your “problem area” is smaller and no longer subconsiously alerting you to small amounts of weight gain.

 What about SmartLipo and Lipodissolve?